 - 1. The art/design unit should encourage faculty and student exhibitions in the community.
 A variety of times, settings, and formats should be investigated to best establish rapport with the public. - 2.
 The art/design unit should be supportive of community art/design societies and presentation organizations. - 3.
 The art/design unit, insofar as possible and appropriate, should be involved in teaching art/design at the pre-school, K-12, adult, and senior citizen levels. - 4.
 The art/design unit should be directly involved in the establishment and furtherance of community arts policy both through representation on governing boards and in art/design presentations. - 5.
-There should be cooperation with school art/design programs and community performing groups to enhance art/design development in the community. - E. Media.
+There should be cooperation with school art/design programs and community art/design groups to enhance art/design development in the community. - 6.
+The art/design unit should consider the inherent benefits that derive from engagement with the various organizations, initiatives, and cultural resources in the community. - E. Media.
 The media exercise broad influence.
 As part of their community outreach, art/design units should maintain an aggressive advertising and promotional campaign utilizing all media.

 - 1. Working relationships should be developed with radio and television stations.
 These may include the presentation of art/design exhibitions live or on videotape, educational programs, and consultative services of all kinds.
-Cooperation with public radio and television stations, because of their non-commercial status and community orientation, may be especially appropriate. - Working relationships should be developed with the print media; newspapers, city and local magazines, newsletters and the like, to encourage attention and support of the art/design unit's activities. - 3.
+Cooperation with public radio and television stations, because of their non-commercial status and community orientation, may be especially appropriate. - 2.
+Working relationships should be developed with the print media; newspapers, city and local magazines, newsletters and the like, to encourage attention and support of the art/design unit's activities. - 3.
 Attention should be given to evolving media technologies and their possible impact on the marketing of art/design exhibitions, traditional or otherwise. - 4.
 The fundamental objective of all promotion should be to contribute to a common effort that speaks to the larger idea of art/design as an exciting and enriching opportunity for individuals. - 5.
-Opportunities should be taken to cooperate with all arts groups to work for improved art/design news coverage.

-F. Arts and Arts Education Policy Development.
+Opportunities should be taken to cooperate with all arts groups to work for improved art/design news coverage. - F. Arts and Arts Education Policy Development.
 Art/design units have a responsibility to influence the positive development of regional and national arts policy and to prepare students capable of so doing.